-Both apps are quick to launch and connecting to a server is easy.
+Both apps are quick to launch and connect to a server is easy.
 Things get confusing if you want to dive into the settings and change things to your liking.
-The drop down menus and filters don’t always work as expected either.
+The drop-down menus and filters don’t always work as expected either.
 The Windows app has a lot more options and better server sorting.
 The Android app is basically a slightly more robust version of Simple mode and works as well as expected.

 Features like DNS leak blocking, a Kill Switch, Obfuscation, and the ability to periodically change the IP address are huge security positives.
 Every encryption protocol is available, including the best right now: OpenVPN.
 OpenVPN uses 256-bit AES encryption, with SHA-256 for authentication, and RSA 2048 for handshaking purposes.

-Keep in mind that IPVanish is based in the U.S., which could be worrying, as warrants and subpeonas have been served to companies for their data and logs in the past.
-IPVanish’s zero logging policy should ease some concerns, but the U.S. is still not the best place for a VPN to be based, because of the possibility of future compromise.
+Keep in mind that IPVanish is based in the US, which could be worrying, as warrants and subpoenas have been served to companies for their data and logs in the past.
+IPVanish’s zero-logging policy should ease some concerns.
+But the US is still not the best place for a VPN to be based.

 Speed, ping time, connection time, and reliability are some of the most important factors in choosing a VPN.
 Using a VPN will always decrease the speed and increase the ping.
 Barring that, the faster the VPN, the closer you may get to the actual speed of your network.

 It took an average of 12 seconds for IPVanish to connect to a VPN, which is quite fast.
 The connection itself was extremely stable and reliable.
-I’ve been using IPVanish for a long time now, even before I needed to do this review, and I’ve only come across the issue of a dropped connection twice.
+I’ve been using IPVanish for a long time now and I’ve only come across the issue of a dropped connection twice.

 To test the speed, I used the Ookla Speed Test.
 I ran the tests at different times of the day as well, to circumvent network speed fluctuation.
-For server selection, I used the one closest to me and locations around the world like the U.S., Australia, U.K., Germany, and Singapore, to show the range of connection speeds.
+For server selection, I used the one closest to me and locations around the world like the US, Australia, UK, Germany, and Singapore.
 You can find the average results in the table below.